Sitecore/jss/docs/data/routes/docs/techniques/devops/en.md

 ![integrated topology](/assets/img/integrated-topology.svg)

+> Note: We do not recommend integrated mode for heavy load production scenarios, because the entire page is server-side rendered using Node.js as a block, not as individual renderings, so traditional output caching mechanisms become all-or-nothing.
+In other words, if caching is enabled, it forces caching of the entire page, which is almost always not what is desired.

 ## Deployment Best Practices

 The deployment procedure for JSS will vary depending on the [development workflow](/docs/fundamentals/dev-workflows/overview) being used.
 In production, most apps will be using Sitecore-first workflow.
 For a Sitecore-first workflow, normal Sitecore DevOps best practices apply: